c4ffein/realworld-django-ninja/README.md

 # ![RealWorld Example App](logo.png)

-> ### Django Rest Framework + Postgres codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### Django Ninja + Postgres codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://demo.realworld.io/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with Django Rest Framework including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with Django Ninja including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the Django Rest Framework community styleguides & best practices.
+It is using the [realWorld-DjangoRestFramework](https://github.com/Sean-Miningah/realWorld-DjangoRestFramework) repository from [Sean-Miningah](https://github.com/Sean-Miningah/) as a base, as porting an app from [Django REST framework](https://www.django-rest-framework.org) to [Django Ninja](https://django-ninja.dev) is an interesting process, and helps you realize that you may do it on your own codebase without having to change anything related to your Django models.

+So credit is due to [Sean-Miningah](https://github.com/Sean-Miningah/) for any initial code.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.